Mengenillidae

 Mengenillidae is a family of insects belonging to the order Strepsiptera.
-It is the second most basal member of the order, after Bahiaxenidae.
+The Bahiaxenidae are sister to all other Strepsipteran lineages; within that group, the Mengenillidae are sister to all remaining lineages.
 Unlike members of Stylopidia, which contains the vast majority of strepsipterans, the adult females of the family are free-living with legs.
 Members of the family with known hosts (Eoxenos and Mengenilla) parasitise members of the family Lepismatidae (silverfish and kin).